Tr1ckyy1/fast-react-pizza/README.md

 <h2>About the project</h2>

 <p>This is a small pizza ordering project.
-This website features a modern and intuitive design, built with advanced React tools & libraries.</p>
+This website features a modern and intuitive design built with Tailwind Css.
+The functionality is made of advanced React tools & libraries.</p>

 👉 Live Demo: <a target="_blank" href='https://pizza-app-v1.netlify.app'>Pizza Demo</a>